-Students, third year and older, will be evaluated annually after being advanced to candidacy.
+Students, third year and older, will be evaluated annually after being Advanced to Candidacy.
 These evaluations will serve a dual objective: (1) fulfill university requirements and (2) formalize and improve student-advisor communication channels in terms of progress and expectations.
 Evaluations will be performed electronically through a web evaluation.
 A sample of this evaluation form can be seen in Appendix II.
 Take the time to fill this score sheet carefully and entirely.
-Your advisor will fill a similar form evaluating your performance and the scores of the two forms will be compared.
+The student's advisor will fill a similar form evaluating the student's performance and the scores of the two forms will be compared.
 Differences of two points or more between the scores of the student and advisor forms in questions 1-3 will involve further evaluation by the Graduate Studies Committee, which could include calling for a meeting of the student with the Thesis Committee.
-It is encouraged that you maintain regular communication with your advisor about research and expectations in order to avoid discrepancies in the evaluation, and thus further involvement from the Graduate Studies Committee.
+It is encouraged that the student maintain regular communication, and thus further involvement from the Graduate Studies Committee.
 It is expected that both students and their advisors will have access to both evaluations.

 Completing the evaluation is an annual departmental requirement and failing to complete it on time will have consequences that could include lowering the research grade for the semester, academic probation, and dismissal from the graduate program.
-The link to access the annual evaluation will be sent to you by email from the Graduate Program Administrator (Pam On), on behalf of the Graduate Studies Committee, by May 1 and needs to be completed by May 31.
+The link to access the annual evaluation will be sent to the student by email from the Graduate Program Administrator (Pam On), on behalf of the Graduate Studies Committee, by May 1 and needs to be completed by May 31.

 Students who have defended their thesis by May of the current year do not need to fill the evaluation form.
-Students in their 6th year and older need to meet with their thesis committee once a year during the first semester of the academic year.
-It is the responsibility of the student to contact the thesis committee and set the meeting, as well as to inform the Graduate Studies Committee of the conclusions of that meeting.
+Students in their 6th year and older need to meet with their Thesis Committee once a year during the first semester of the academic year.
+It is the responsibility of the student to contact the Thesis Committee and set the meeting, as well as to inform the Graduate Studies Committee of the conclusions of that meeting.
 Failing to complete this requirement will have consequences that could include lowering the research grade for the semester, academic probation, and dismissal from the graduate program.